 Essentially, any song I casted to the Max sounded great, regardless of genre, which isn’t something I’ve been able to say about other smart speakers I’ve tested.

-With all this praise in mind, while the Max sounds great on its own, its audio quality doesn’t quite match two Sonos One speakers paired together for stereo playback.
+With all this praise in mind, while the Max sounds great on its own, the speaker’s audio quality doesn’t quite match two Sonos One speakers paired together for stereo playback.
 Sound is clearer and more crisp when emitting out of two Sonos One speakers, though they do lack the Max’s deep bass.

 With two Sonos One speakers ($249 each) coming in at the same $499 price as the Google Home Max, this makes opting for Google’s high-end speaker more difficult.